-In December of 2011, Vitner's Snacks was acquired by Snak King Corp., another family owned and operated snack food manufacturer located in City of Industry, CA. Since the acquisition, Snak King Corp. has almost doubled the size the the Freeport manufacturing facility with future expansion a definite possibility looming on the near horizon.
-Snak King has once again elevated this manufacturing facility to an industry standard state of the art facility and added Vitner's Snacks to its ever growing line of high quality and delicious snacks.
+In December of 2011, Vitner's Snacks was acquired by Snak King Corp., another family-owned and operated snack food manufacturer located in City of Industry, CA. Since the acquisition, Snak King Corp. has almost doubled the size of the Freeport manufacturing facility with future expansion a definite possibility looming on the near horizon.
+Snak King has once again elevated this manufacturing facility to an industry-standard state-of-the-art facility and added Vitner's Snacks to its ever-growing line of high-quality and delicious snacks.

 C.J.
 Vitner Company